raaz-crypto/raaz/README.md

    cryptographic primitives.
 An advanced user who has an in-depth knowledge of the platform should be able to plugin the desired implementation.
-4. Strong emphasis on API design with through documentation.
+4. Strong emphasis on API design with thorough documentation.

 Building
 --------